 Look into the backgrounds of serial killers, and you'll start to notice some common elements.
 Many people who eventually become serial killers had traumatic childhoods and were themselves victims of abuse.
 It's a gross oversimplification to suggest a traumatic childhood is the chief contributing factor to a serial killer's behavior, but there does appear to be a strong correlation.

 Many killers have expressed feelings of alienation and have shown evidence of harboring violent fantasies before they commit to killing.
 In some cases, the killer suffers from a mental disorder or brain damage that either inhibits or prevents the social and psychological restrictions humans have toward killing other people.

 Whether we're repressing urges that are more than several millennia old or we're naturally averse to ending the life of another person, it's clear that in most cases we need a catalyst to push us to killing.
 Identifying and understanding the elements that can change a person at risk into a killer may help us treat and prevent tragedy in the future.

-Learn more about psychology, crime and related topics by following the links on the next page.
+Learn more about psychology, crime and related topics by following the links below.

 More Great Links